owengaspard/reddit-bot-docs/getting-the-packages-in-place.md

 **If you downloaded the zip**:

-Go to the downloads folder, then rigth click on the zip file and click "Open folder in terminal":
+Go to the downloads folder, then right click on the zip file and click "Open folder in terminal":

 Then, type this command: